 Talk to a Criminal Defense Lawyer

 After you have been arrested for a misdemeanor, you should schedule a consultation with the Law Offices of Craig L. Cook.
 We can review your case and explain the different options that might be available.
-Contact us today to request a free consultation by calling 479-783-8000 (Fort Smith) or 918-912-2132 (Tulsa) or sending us a message online.
+Contact us today to request a free consultation by calling 479-783-8000 (Fort Smith), 918-912-2132 (Tulsa), or 479-455-2210 (Fayetteville) or sending us a message online.